-- You can use a conventional loan to buy a primary residence, second home, or rental property
+- Can use to buy a primary residence, second home, or rental property

-- Conventional loans are available in fixed rates, adjustable rates (ARMs), and offer many loan terms usually from 10 to 30 years.
+- Available in fixed rates, adjustable rates (ARMs) with loan terms from 10 to 30 years

 - Down payments as low as 3%